vsrinivas/fuchsia/development/languages/fidl/reference/grammar.md

-# fidl grammar
+# Grammar

 ## Modified BNF rules

-This is the grammar for fidl source files.
+This is the grammar for FIDL source files.
 The grammar is expressed in a modified BNF format.

 A nonterminal symbol matches a sequence of other symbols, delimited by